 4. Install Cloudflare or Sucuri

 Cloudflare and Sucuri have a free and paid version.
 The free version is useful for those who can’t afford to pay for web security.
 The software helps protect your site from comment spam, excessive bot crawling, SQL injections and denial of service attacks.
 In addition, most sites see their web page speed increase by using Cloudflare or Sucuri content delivery network and speed optimiser tools.
 The paid versions offer more solutions.
-Sucuri premium options come free with our green web hosting plans Grow and Achieve for those businesses who want to help secure their site and block unwanted guests.
+Sucuri premium options come built in with some of our green web hosting plans Grow and Achieve for those businesses who want to help secure their site and block unwanted guests.

 5. Install malware scanning